livetru2u/cloud-security-elk-stack-on-azure/README.md

 [screenshot of docker ps output](https://github.com/livetru2u/cloud-security-elk-stack-on-azure/blob/main/Images/docker%20ps%20elk%20successful.png)

-### Target Machines & Beats
+### Target Machines

 This ELK server is configured to monitor the following machines:
 - VM 1 DVWA located at 10.0.0.5
 - VM 2 DVWA located at 10.0.0.6
 - VM 3 DVWA located at 10.0.0.8

 Filebeat and Metricbeat are installed in all the DVWA VMs being monitored.

+### Beats In Use

 These Beats allow us to collect the following information from each machine:
 - Filebeat - the role of Filebeat is to shipper and centralize log data.
 It has been installed as an agent on the DVWA machines.
 Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-Here we have configured Filebeat to watch and collect apache, nginx, mysql logs.
-  -- Here is a snapshot of the dashboard [screenshot of Filebeat Dashboard](https://github.com/livetru2u/cloud-security-elk-stack-on-azure/blob/main/Images/filebeat%20dashboard%20on%20kibana.png).
+Here we have configured Filebeat to watch and collect apache, nginx, mysql logs. [screenshot of Filebeat Dashboard](https://github.com/livetru2u/cloud-security-elk-stack-on-azure/blob/main/Images/filebeat%20dashboard%20on%20kibana.png).

 - Metricbeat - the role of Metricbeat is to periodically collect metric data from your target servers, this could be operating system metrics such as CPU or memory or data related to services running on the server.
 It has been installed as an agent on the DVWA machines.
-These metrics and logs are sent to Elasticsearch, Logstash, and Kibana aka E.L.K. on the ELK Server.
-  -- Here is a snapshot of the dashboard [screenshot of Metricbeat Dashboard](https://github.com/livetru2u/cloud-security-elk-stack-on-azure/blob/main/Images/metricbeat%20dashboard%20on%20kibana.png).
+These metrics and logs are sent to Elasticsearch, Logstash, and Kibana aka E.L.K. on the ELK Server. [screenshot of Metricbeat Dashboard](https://github.com/livetru2u/cloud-security-elk-stack-on-azure/blob/main/Images/metricbeat%20dashboard%20on%20kibana.png).

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: